dossancto/holdon/README.md

 The app will run on `localhost:9292`

-> The `.env` config is only used for production, in test enviroment the docker postgres is used.
+> The `.env` config is only used for production, in development and test enviroment the docker postgres is used.
 You do not need to config him.

 ## Usage